Campus Improvement Plan

 Demographics Strengths

-- lottery based enrollment from elementary schools across the district
+- enrollment that pulls from elementary schools across all areas of the district

-- extremely high attendance rate and very low chronic absenteeism
+- high attendance rate and very low chronic absenteeism

-- high percentage of gifted and talented students which correlates with an exclusively AAC curriculum for core classes
+- high percentage of gifted and talented students which correlates with an AAC curriculum for all core classes

 Problem Statements Identifying Demographics Needs